jonathanoh2004/sage/docs/multi-echo.rst

 time point.

 .. note::
-    We are assuming that spatial normalization and distortion correction, particularly non-linear normalization methods with higher order interpolation functions, are likely to distort the relationship between echoes while rigid body motion correction would linearly alter each echo in a similar manner.
-This assumption has not yet been empirically tested and an affine normalzation with bilinear interpolation may not distort the relationship between echoes.
+    Spatial normalization and distortion correction, particularly non-linear normalization methods with higher order interpolation functions to regrid voxels in a new space, may distort the relationship between echoes more than bilinear interpolation.
+This has the potential to distort the relationship between echoes and there have been anecdotal cases where this might be an issue.
+Still, since serial spatial transforms spatially smooth the data and most modern pipeline combine all spatial transforms into a single step, we recommend doing these steps before running denoising.
+Particularly for data with high intensity heterogeneity between the surface and center of the brain, we recommend checking if distoration correction and normalization adversely affect the relationship between echoes.
-    Additionally, there are benefits to applying only one spatial transform to data rather than applying one spatial transform for motion correction and a later transform for normalization and distortion correction.
-Our advice against doing normalization and distortion correction is a conservative choice and we encourage additional research to better understand how these steps can be applied before denoising.

 .. _fMRIPrep: https://fmriprep.readthedocs.io
 .. _afni_proc.py: https://afni.nimh.nih.gov/pub/dist/doc/program_help/afni_proc.py.html

 *****************
 General Resources